Cerno-b/godot-docs-l10n/_meta_docs/style_guides/de.md

 Bei manchen Abschnitten der Anleitung, wie bestimmten Überschriften oder Aufzählungen, bietet sich der [Infinitiv-Imperativ](https://de.wikipedia.org/wiki/Imperativ_(Modus)#Infinitiv) an.

-> :us: Setting up the project
+> :arrow_forward: Setting up the project
 >
 > :heavy_check_mark: Das Projekt einrichten

-> :us: For the player, we need to do the following:
+> :arrow_forward: For the player, we need to do the following:
 > * Check for input.
 > * Move in the given direction.
 > * Play the appropriate animation.